-The national and provincial governments have promulgated laws/acts, regulations, and standards for the protection, conservation, rehabilitation, and improvement of the environment.
-The Ministry of Climate Change is the responsible authority for environmental protection policy-making in Pakistan whereas Sindh Environmental Protection Agency (SEPA) is the regulatory authority in Sindh, which provides guidelines for conducting Environmental Impact Assessment (EIA)/ ESMP studies and has the authority to issue regulatory clearance/ No Objection Certificates (NOCs) for various projects.
+The national and provincial Government has promulgated laws/acts, regulations and standards for the protection, conservation, rehabilitation and improvement of the environment.
+The Ministry of Climate Change is the responsible authority for environmental protection policy making in Pakistan whereas Sindh Environmental Protection Agency (SEPA) is the regulatory authority, which has provided guidelines for conducting Environmental Impact Assessment (EIA)/ ESMP studies and has authority to issue regulatory clearance/ No Objection Certificates (NOCs) for various projects.

-In addition to the laws of the land, World Bank Operational Policies (OPs) are also applicable to the project including Environmental Assessment (OP 4.01), Physical Cultural Resources (OP 4.11), Involuntary Resettlement (OP 4.12), Gender policy (OP 4.20), and Access to information (BP 17.50).
+In addition to the laws of land, World Bank Operational Policies (OPs) are also applicable to the project including Environmental Assessment (OP 4.01), Physical Cultural Resources (OP 4.11), Involuntary Resettlement (OP 4.12), Gender policy (OP 4.20), and Access to information (BP 17.50).